daniel-e/machine_learning/tools/octave/README.md

 lrComputeCost(X, y, theta)
 ```

-### Example for linear regression with additional features and without regularization
+### Linear regression with additional features and without regularization

 To approximate complex non-linear functions with linear regression one method is to compute new features from existing features.
 Here's an example.